dtinit/data-transfer-project/Documentation/Keys.md

 This has many reasons and benefits:

- - **Isolation** Each instance of DTP having its own API keys means that each instance is isloated from the others.
+ - **Isolation** Each instance of DTP having its own API keys means that each instance is isolated from the others.
 So quota and abuse issues in one instance don't affect another instance.

- - **TOS** Aquiring API keys for a service usaully involves agreeing to their Terms of Service.
+ - **TOS** Acquiring API keys for a service usually involves agreeing to their Terms of Service.
 It is important that each Hosting Provider read, understand and agree to any applicable TOS for each service.